sbosshardt/zorin-os-18-pro-showcase/README.md

 # Zorin OS 18 Pro Software Showcase

-**⚠️ DISCLAIMER: This is an unofficial project with no affiliation or relationship with Zorin Ltd., the Zorin OS development team, or any of the showcased software projects.
-This showcase was created independently for informational purposes only.**

-**Image Usage Notice: Image files (logos and screenshots) were collected from the web and their inclusion here is believed to be fair use.
-This project does not grant any licenses or permissions for the use of these images.
-Users should obtain proper licensing directly from the respective copyright holders if they wish to use these images for any purpose.**

 A web-based gallery showcasing the software applications that come preinstalled with Zorin OS 18 Pro (but not with Zorin OS 18 Core).

+**⚠️ DISCLAIMER:**
+This is an unofficial project with no affiliation or relationship with Zorin Ltd., the Zorin OS development team, or any of the showcased software projects.
+This showcase was created independently for informational purposes only.
+See also the **Image Usage Notice** at the bottom of this page.

 ## Overview